Open Nav

 Free Agent Finder

-Since there will be an influx of free-agent talent every week in your Guillotine league, you’ll need a tool that automatically syncs to your league to find the most valuable players for your specific team needs.
+Since there will be an influx of free-agent talent every week in your Guillotine league, you’ll need a tool that finds the most valuable players for your specific team needs by automatically syncing to your league.

 Frequently Asked Questions About Guillotine Leagues